athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Journals/PF2e Journals/Classes/Rogue.md

 ## Rogue's Racket

-You’ve begun to develop your techniques and approach to a job, while building your reputation in rogues’ circles.
+You've begun to develop your techniques and approach to a job, while building your reputation in rogues' circles.
 Choose a rogue's racket.

 Rackets can be found here: